 Pay attention to the proctors’ instructions and follow them exactly.

-The proctors will pass out the answer sheets on which you are to mark the answers to multiple choice questions, the writing assignment page on which to write your essay, and the test booklet, which includes the writing task and all other sections.
+The proctors will pass out the answer sheets on which you are to mark the answers to multiple-choice questions and the writing task page on which to write your essay.
+You will receive two test booklets – first, the booklet that includes the writing task, and afterwards, the test booklet that includes all the other sections.
 The proctors will announce when you may begin, when you must stop writing, and when you must turn to the following section.
 An examinee who fails to follow these instructions will be disqualified.

 Every examinee must complete all the sections in the test booklet, without exception.
 The time allotted for each section appears on its first page.
 Reading the instructions is included in the allotted time.
 Each section consists of several parts that must all be completed in the allotted time.
 There is no break between two parts of the same section.
 At the end of the allotted time for each section, you will be told to turn to the next section.
 You may not turn to any section other than the one you have been told to turn to, even if you have time remaining.
 An examinee who opens the test booklet, or turns from one section to another without being instructed to do so, or changes an answer after the time for a particular section has ended will be disqualified.

 You may not leave the room during the test.
 An examinee who needs the restroom must raise a hand and a proctor will accompany them.
 Restroom breaks do not stop the clock for that examinee.
 Examinees will not be permitted to leave the room for any other purpose (cigarette break or purchase of food and drink, for example).